 Take to the skies for another surprise

-Based right in Kissimmee, Max Flight is run by Austi Tarter-Leclerc, a Marine veteran, mother of three and helicopter pilot (how bad-ass is that!) who started the business in 2013 and now runs everything from flight training classes to special occasion flights (akin to this Helicopter training London company) for visitors to the area.
+Based right in Kissimmee, Max Flight is run by Austi Tarter-Leclerc, a Marine veteran, mother of three and helicopter pilot (how bad-ass is that!) who started the business in 2013 and now runs everything from flight training classes to special occasion flights for visitors to the area.
 Aerial tours of Kissimmee and its attractions are one of the most popular services they offer, especially their evening Fireworks Flights which they schedule so that passengers can take in Disney’s nightly displays from the air.

 Even though my flight was during the day, it was spectacular nonetheless, and gave me the chance to see some of the Kissimmee area’s most popular attractions, like Universal Studios with its impressive Hogwarts Castle, and the 400-foot tall Orlando Eye ferris wheel.

 Unfortunately, flights are not allowed directly over Disneyworld itself, but one of Disney’s best-kept secrets IS visible when you fly around the perimeter….

 Maybe they got the idea from Peru’s ancient ‘Nazca Lines’ graphics which can only be seen from the air, but whatever their inspiration, Disney’s Imagineers outdid themselves with their living legacy known as ‘Mickey’s Forest”.
 This aerial landmark is made up of 60,000 pine trees planted by volunteers in 1992 on what was once a defunct citrus grove at the northern end of Disney’s Orlando property.
 From ground level the feature looks like nothing special, but when seen from the air, the signature silhouette of the world’s most famous mouse is unmistakable, and holds the title as the largest “Hidden Mickey” in the United States.